 Arguably, individuals vaccinate because they deem it in their interest to do so.
-Getting vaccinated comes at a cost.
+But getting vaccinated comes at a cost.
 This cost can be monetary, psychological, logistical, or a matter of ideology.
-Importantly, such costs are not unique to the widely publicized anti-vaccinationists – going to a doctor can be an inconvenience to anyone.
-As for the (private) benefits of vaccination, they depend on the risk of being infected, that is on the prevalence of the disease in the whole population – if no one is infected, there is no point getting vaccinated.
+Importantly, such costs are not peculiar to the widely publicized anti-vaccinationists – going to a doctor can be an inconvenience to anyone.
+As for the (private) benefits of vaccination, they depend on the risk of being infected, that is on the prevalence of the disease in the whole population – if no one is infected, then there is no point in getting vaccinated.

-There is a rich and still growing body of academic research on vaccination behaviour in the field of biology, epidemiology, and game theory.
-However, including individual vaccination behaviour in epidemiological models remains challenging: individuals base their decision on their anticipation of future prevalence, but their decision in turn shapes the future.
-Nicolas Houy, Philippe Michel, and I, are developing general models of infectious diseases featuring individual anticipatory and strategic vaccination behaviour.
-We produce numerical benchmarks, investigate anti-vaccination behaviour, and apply our methods to the economic evaluation of public health policies.
+There is a rich and still growing body of academic research on vaccination behavior in the field of biology, epidemiology, and game theory.
+However, including individual vaccination behavior in epidemiological models remains challenging: individuals base their vaccination decision on their anticipation of future prevalence, but this decision in turn shapes future prevalence.
+Nicolas Houy, Philippe Michel, and I, are developing general models of infectious diseases featuring individual anticipatory and strategic vaccination behavior.
+We produce numerical benchmarks, investigate anti-vaccination behavior, and apply our methods to the economic evaluation of public health policies.